Poems by Michael

 Illustrations at this page by graphic artist June Hildebrand.
 Used with Permission.

-Earlier versions of 'Divine Love,' 'The Grand Guignols of Love,'
+Earlier versions of "Divine Love," "The Grand Guignols of Love," "Joy,"

-romance--first appeared in 8 POEMS (NYC, l966), a limited-edition portfolio of
+"The Young Lovers" first appeared in 7 POEMS (l965), a limited-edition portfolio

-And, a couple of years after the publication of chapbook of short poems called CHANGES (New Fresco Inc., l961).
+And, a couple of years after the publication of a privately printed chapbook of short poems called CHANGES (l961).